The Testimony Of Bill Greguska (Share Your Story)

 Please contact us if you have questions or if you need some encouragement.

 I knew of God from a young age growing up in the church my parents took me to, but I found myself straying from His path.
 The allure of drugs and alcohol became too strong to resist, leading me down a dark and treacherous road.
-The pain I endured was crushing, so much so that thoughts of ending my own life plagued my mind during those tumultuous teenage years and early twenties.
+The pain I endured was crushing, so much so that thoughts of ending my life plagued my mind during those tumultuous teenage years and early twenties.
 However, God’s unwavering faithfulness pulled me out of Satan’s clutches and granted me a new lease on life.
 Today, when people inquire about how I am doing, there is an overwhelming sense of gratitude within me as I respond by saying “Better than I deserve.”
 This simple phrase serves as an honest confession; an acknowledgment of just how thankful I am for everything God has bestowed upon me despite the mistakes of my past.

 My story stands tall as a beacon of hope for countless individuals who find themselves grappling with their faith or battling addiction today.
 It illuminates the fact that even in our darkest moments when we feel utterly defeated, there remains a glimmering chance to turn things around if only we place our trust in the mighty Lord above us!
 My testimony carries within it the power to inspire others never to give up on themselves because they are loved unconditionally by God himself.
 The message behind my testimony no matter what obstacles come your way; you can overcome them with help from Jesus Christ himself! ~ Bill Greguska.

-Encouragement Ideas
+6. Encouragement from our Ideas List

 Jesus Can Change Your Past ~ Testimony Of Bill Greguska